-For dinner you’ll be delighted with buttermilk fried chicken smothered in a chilli honey.
-The sea bream comes roasted with a cumin crust and paprika and the pulled spiced brisket is slow roasted with pickled mushrooms and spices.
+For dinner, you’ll be delighted with buttermilk fried chicken smothered in chilli, and honey.
+The sea bream comes roasted with a cumin crust, and paprika and the pulled spiced brisket is slow-roasted with pickled mushrooms and spices.
 Or you can get a large sharing board with pastrami cured short-rib which comes with pickles, sauerkraut and a few other morsels.
-Veggie options include the Dak Dak salad, beets with dill and a whole roast cauliflower.
-If you’re a vegetarian, it’s better to try brunch instead where you have more options.
+Veggie options include the Dak Dak salad, beets with dill and whole roast cauliflower.
+If you’re a vegetarian, it’s better to try brunch instead of where you have more options.
 They have a few desserts like Tahini ice cream with pistachio brittle and date syrup or a New York baked cheesecake, yum!
-Wine, cocktails and craft beers are also served so you can really push the boat out.
+Wine, cocktails and craft beers are also served so you can push the boat out.

 The Good Egg Restaurant Interiors

 There’s room for about forty people.
-At the back of the space there is a wooden bench with tables for two people placed in front and then a wooden bistro style chair.
+At the back of the space, there is a wooden bench with tables for two people placed in front and then a wooden bistro style chair.
 Behind that are open shelves with plates stacked on top.
-You need to remember this when you get up from your seat so you don’t knock them over!
-Along the other wall you’ll find the open kitchen where you’ll see the chefs busy preparing you lovely food.
-You can sit up on a stool facing the kitchen counter if you want.
+You need to remember this when you get up from your seat, so you don’t knock them over!
+Along the other wall, you’ll find the open kitchen where you’ll see the chefs busy preparing your lovely food.
+You can sit upon a stool facing the kitchen counter if you want.
 Overall it’s a laid back and casual dining space which suits the food served here.